telefonicaid/fiware-orion/doc/manuals/admin/management_api.md

-Apart from the NGSI 9/10 interface, Orion Context Broker exposes a REST API for management that allows to change the log level and the trace levels (whose initial value is set using "-t" and "-logLevel" command line options).
+Apart from the NGSI 9/10 interface, Orion Context Broker exposes a REST API for management that allows to change the log level and the trace levels (whose initial value is set using `-t` and `-logLevel` command line options).

-To manage the log level:
+To change the log level:

 ```
 curl --request PUT <host>:<port>/admin/log?level=<fatal|error|warning|warn|info|debug|none>